ASD-Blueprint/desktop.gov.au/patterns/avd.md

 ---
 layout: page
 title: Azure Virtual Desktop
+excerpt: Azure Virtual Desktop (AVD) is a PaaS offering that allows administrators to configure, deploy, and manage, scalable flexible solutions.
+AVD enables administrators to publish full desktops or remote apps.
+Corporations and departments are able to reduce the number of virtual machines and OS overhead while providing the same resources to users.
 ---

 Azure Virtual Desktop (AVD) is a PaaS offering managed by Microsoft that allows administrators to configure, deploy, and manage, scalable flexible solutions.
-AVD enables administrators to publish either full desktops or distinct remote apps from a single host pool or create individual app groupings for different sets of users.
+AVD enables administrators to publish full desktops or remote apps from a single host pool or create individual app groupings for different sets of users.

 Using the Windows 10 Enterprise multi-session capability exclusively available to Azure Virtual Desktop on Azure services, corporations and departments are able to reduce the number of virtual machines and OS overhead while providing the same resources to users.